Washington Needs a Commission on Boys and Men

 and Labor Force Participation

 Men go to college and earn degrees at lower rates than women.
-This has been the case since the 1980s, and it applies at all levels from associate’s degrees up through doctoral degrees.
-The percentages provided below draw attention to the inequality between males and females, with latest-available statistics rounded to the nearest 5%.
+This has been the case since the 1980s, and it applies at all levels from associate’s degrees through doctoral degrees.
+The percentages provided below draw attention to gender-based disparities, with latest-available statistics rounded to the nearest 5%.

-Gender equality in higher education and labor force participation calls for a country in which…
+Gender equity in higher education and labor force participation calls for a country in which…

 • more men enroll in U.S. colleges (currently 30% more women than men)